mkschulz9/mkschulz.com/README.md

 # Matthew Schulz's Persoanl Website
 - Welcome to the behind the scenes of Matthew Schulz's personal website!
-This website is a React application built from scratch that showcases Matthew's resume, projects, and contact information.
+This website is a React application built from scratch that showcases some of Matthew's projects and more.
 The website is hosted on GitHub Pages and can be accessed at [mkschulz9.github.io](https://mkschulz9.github.io).
 - This project is a work in progress and there are cool features and updates to come!

 ## Technologies Used